damiong28/billshare/README.md

 BillShare is my first personal rails app!
 It was designed to replace using a spreadsheet to split up my phone bill.

+View it live on the web at necro-billshare.herokuapp.com.
+It may take a moment to load the first time but the wait is well worth it!

-In essence it is a CRM.
+In essence, BillShare is a CRM.
 After signing up you can create bills and charges, track balances, mark charges as paid, and email your plan members so they know what to pay.
 Reviewing past bills is easy with individualized graphs on the member pages and the homepage.

 * Ruby version: 2.3.0p0

 * System dependencies: Bootstrap

+* How to run the test suite: rspec

 After you have the repository cloned, run "bundle install" to install the gemfile.